gvwilson/thirdbit/src/fiction/makers-return/index.md

 Captain Leung nodded.
 "Robots don't eat potatoes."
-He studied the tablet a moment longer, then looked at Violet.
+He studied the app a moment longer, then looked at Violet.
 "I don't think we have a choice.
 I think it's time to go home."